TenzinJam/TPP-InfiniteScrolling/README.md

 # TPP-InfiniteScrolling

-To implement infinite scrolling resembling that of Pinterest.
+To implement infinite scrolling resembling that of Pinterest's.

 ## Description